ChrstphrHll/npc_gen/students/Nolyn Viska.md

   int: 13
   str: 6
   wis: 13
-track: Exploration
-trait: I pocket anything I see that might have some value.
-trait1: Jovial
-trait2: Political
 year: 1
+guild: Treskal
+partyID: 51
 ---
 # Nolyn Viska
 ---
 ### Description
 - 1st year Elf Wizard in Treskal
-- wavy white hair that's pulled to the side and buzzed on the left, Pale Green eyes, and Brown skin
+- wavy white hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Brown skin
 - Is Jovial and Political, and has Security as their ideal

 ### Organizations